-We are pleased to provide you with key contacts that are sure to cater for your every need.
+We are pleased to provide you with key contacts that are sure to cater to your every need.

 Round Tower Hotel

 The present proprietors, Aidan and Patricia Quirke took over the operation of the hotel in January 1996.
-Aidan is a Shannon Hotel School graduate with almost thirty years experience in the hotel trade.
-Round Tower Hotel offers 10 well appointed en suite bedrooms with Wifi, TV, phone and tea & coffee facilities.
-Bedrooms have been fully refurbished during the winter season 2015/2016 and will re-open March 2016.
+Aidan is a Shannon Hotel School graduate with almost thirty years of experience in the hotel trade.
+Round Tower Hotel offers 10 well-appointed en suite bedrooms with Wifi, TV, phone, and tea & coffee facilities.
+Bedrooms have been fully refurbished during the winter season 2015/2016 and will re-open in March 2016.

-The Hotel has a dining/breakfast room, small function room, traditional Irish bar and residents lounge.
+The Hotel has a dining/breakfast room, a small function room, a traditional Irish bar, and a residents lounge.
 Fresh local produce features prominently on both the bar and restaurant menus.
-Bar food is available during the summer season May to September normally and our traditional Sunday Lunch menu is served all year round.
+Bar food is available during the summer season from May to September normally and our traditional Sunday Lunch menu is served all year round.
 The hotel also has a live music session on the last Friday of every month all year round.
 Tel: 353 (0)24 94494 http://www.roundtowerhotel.ie

 The Cliff House Hotel